Wouldn’t it be awesome to be able to get in a full workout and exercise in the comfort of your own home?

 Not sure the Bowflex Blaze Home Gym is for you?
 Here are a few other options to consider:

 Bowflex PR1000 Home Gym — This home gym machine isn’t as complete as the Blaze, but it’s a much more compact machine.
 It can be used for up to 30 exercises, and it includes a bench press and pull-down machine.
-At $100+ LESS than the Blaze, it’s a pretty solid piece of equipment.
+Read our Full PR1000 Review.

 Powerline BSG10X Home Gym — If you want something more complex and complete, this home workout machine is an excellent option.
 It only has 160 pounds of weight, but the frame is highly durable and long-lasting.
 It’s easy to assemble, and it offers a wide range of customization options for an optimum workout.